jauntywunderkind/compute-space/compute-space.md

 "Agents that monitor and act on your behalf".
 [Huginn](https://github.com/huginn/huginn)

 Examples they list: scraping, feeds, connections to mq/chat, webhooks, running js

+## Sockethub

+ActivityStreams & redis based central "messaging system for social and other interactive messaging applications."

+"Transaction layer for web applications to communicate wiht other protocols & services" -[About](http://sockethub.org/about/)